 Cleveland Commercial Truck Accident Attorney

-Injury Lawyers for Commercial Truck Accident Victims
+Injury Lawyers For Commercial Truck Accident Victims

 Every driver knows the fear of driving next to a semi-truck.
 These massive vehicles are capable of crushing everything in their path, including other vehicles.
 As such, truck accident victims often suffer life-changing injuries, if not death.
-If you or a loved one was injured or killed in a large truck accident, you need a Cleveland commercial truck accident attorney from the Joseph Law Group.
-Our skilled truck accident lawyers utilize a five-star approach in every case we take on and have been fighting for injured victims in Cleveland and the entire state of Ohio for nearly twenty years now.
+If you or a loved one was injured or killed in a large truck accident, you need our Cleveland commercial truck accident attorney at the Joseph Law Group.
+Our skilled accident lawyers utilize a five-star approach in every case we take on and have been fighting for injured victims in Cleveland and the entire state of Ohio for nearly twenty years now.

 At Joseph Law Group, our legal team has comprehensive knowledge of Ohio personal injury law that allows us to help victims of Cleveland motor vehicle accidents, medical malpractice, industrial accidents and so much more.
 To schedule a free consultation with an experienced truck accident attorney from our law firm, please give us a call at 216-522-1600 today.

-Commercial Truck Accidents in Cleveland
+Commercial Truck Accidents In Cleveland

 According to statistics provided by the National Safety Council, nearly 5,000 people died in accidents involving large trucks in 2020.
 This number has increased 31% from 2011.
 The majority of victims (71%) were occupants of other vehicles.
 Not all of these accidents resulted in fatalities, though.
 Approximately 147,000 people sustained injuries from big truck accidents in 2020, with the majority of them also being occupants of other vehicles.